Hollywood Walk of Fame: Origin

-Construction of the Walk began in 1958, but two lawsuits delayed completion.
-The first was filed by local property owners challenging the $1.25 million tax assessment levied upon them.
-In October 1959, the assessment was ruled legal.
-The second was filed by Charles Chaplin Jr., who sought damages for the exclusion of his father, whose nomination had been withdrawn due to pressure from multiple quarters.
-Chaplin's suit was dismissed in 1960, allowing for completion of the project.
+Construction of the Walk was scheduled to begin in 1958, but two lawsuits delayed it.
+The first was filed by local property owners challenging the $85 per foot of storefront, $1.25 million in total, tax assessment levied upon them.
+In 1959, the assessment was ruled legal.
+The second was filed by Charles Chaplin Jr., who sought $400,000 in damages for the exclusion of his father, whose inclusion had been withdrawn due to pressure from local business owners.
+Chaplin Jr.'s suit was dismissed in 1960, allowing for construction to begin.

-While Joanne Woodward is often singled out as the first person to receive a star—possibly because she was the first to be photographed with one—the original stars were installed as a continuous project, with no individual ceremonies.
-Woodward's name, however, was one of eight drawn at random and inscribed on prototype stars that were built while litigation was delaying permanent construction.
-The other seven were Olive Borden, Ronald Colman, Louise Fazenda, Preston Foster, Burt Lancaster, Edward Sedgwick, and Ernest Torrence.
-The eight prototypes were installed temporarily on the northwest corner of Hollywood and Highland in August 1958 to generate publicity and demonstrate how the Walk would look.

-The Walk's official groundbreaking took place on February 8, 1960.
+The Walk's official groundbreaking took place on February 8, 1960, and was attended by Chamber members Stuart and Sugarman, Los Angeles County Board of Supervisors member Ernest E. Debs, and future honorees Linda Darnell, Gigi Perreau, Francis X. Bushman, and Charles Coburn.
 On March 28, 1960, the first permanent star, Stanley Kramer's, was set near Hollywood and Gower.
+In total, 1,558 names were set for honorees, as were about 500 blank stars meant to acknowledge the Walk as a living monument.
+The Walk was dedicated on November 23, 1960, and completed the following spring.

 Stagnation and revitalization

-Although the Walk was originally conceived in part to encourage redevelopment of Hollywood Boulevard, the 1960s and 1970s saw protracted urban decay in the area.
-After the initial installation of 1,558 stars in 1960 and 1961, eight years passed without a new star.
+The 1960s and 1970s saw protracted urban decay in Hollywood.
+After the Walk's initial installation, eight years passed without the addition of a new star.
 In 1962, the Los Angeles City Council passed an ordinance naming the Hollywood Chamber of Commerce the agent to advise the City regarding new honorees.
 The Chamber then devised rules, procedures, and financing methods to do so.
 In December 1968, Richard D. Zanuck was awarded the Walk's first new star and by May 1975, 99 stars had been added.
+The 1970s also saw the Chamber switch from anointing honorees to requiring nominations.